WindSoilder/WindSoilder.github.io/docs/nushell_input_evaluation.md

 # How nushell evaluates user input

+I'm always curious if we type something like `^ls -alh`, how does nushell parse my input and execute the command.

 This blog will note how nushell evaluates user input.

+## High level insight
 At high level, the data flow will be something like this:

 ```